Tensor categories for vertex operator superalgebra extensions: Introduction

 if $X$ is twisted.
 The modular $T$-transformation acts diagonally on characters and supercharacters of simple twisted modules and maps characters of local modules to the corresponding supercharacters and vice versa.
 We observe that the linear span of twisted characters already forms a vector-valued modular form for the modular group.
 Verlinde's formula for $\frac{1}{2}\ZZ$-graded \VOAs{} is then

 with

 The fusion product is then

 where $W'$ is in the same class as $W$ but has reversed $\ZZ/2\ZZ$-grading.
-Finally, we note that the properties \eqref{eq:adimdef} and \eqref{eq:Introadimprod1} of asymptotic dimensions hold, provided there exist unique modules $Z_{(\pm)}$ of local and twisted type with minimal conformal weight, ch$^-[Z_{(-)}]\neq 0$, and with lowest conformal weight spaces purely even.
-An example of a $\frac{1}{2}\ZZ$-graded \VOA{} is the Bershadsky-Polyakov algebra \cite{Ber, Pol}, which is rational for specific values \cite{Ar1}.
+The properties \eqref{eq:adimdef} and \eqref{eq:Introadimprod1} of asymptotic dimensions also hold, provided there are unique modules $Z_{(\pm)}$ of local and twisted type with minimal conformal weight, ch$^-[Z_{(-)}]\neq 0$, and with lowest conformal weight spaces purely even.